ssilverman/TeensyDMX/README.md

 of interest is `processByte`.

 As bytes are received, the implementation tracks some internal state.
-When it is decided that a response is necessary, it returns a non-negative value indicating how many bytes it placed into the output buffer, for transmitting back to the transmitter.
+When it is decided that a response is necessary, it returns a positive value indicating how many bytes it placed into the output buffer, for transmitting back to the transmitter.
 The `Responder` needs to implement `outputBufferSize()` in order for any response to be sent. `processByte` will be passed a buffer